-The red grape variety comes from the Iberian Peninsula, probably from Spain.
-Synonyms are Fernão Pires Tinta, Jaen, Jaen du Dão, Jaen Galego, Jaen Galeno, Loureiro Tinto (Portugal); Jaén Tinto, Mencía Pajaral, Mencía Pequeno (Spain).
-It must not be confused with the varieties Juan García, Jaén Tinto and Loureiro Tinto, despite the fact that synonyms or morphological similarities appear to indicate this.
-According to DNA analyses carried out in 2015, it is probably a natural cross between Alfrocheiro x Patorra.
-The variety was first mentioned in the province of León in north-western Spain at the end of the 19th century, where it is thought to have originated.
-It is believed that it was brought to the Dão region of Portugal by pilgrims on their way back from Santiago de Compostela.
-Many genetic variations of the variety in Spain indicate its Spanish origin, which is regarded as an indication of its place of origin.
+The red grape variety originates from the Iberian Peninsula, probably from Spain.
+Synonyms are Fernão Pires Tinta, Jaen, Jaen du Dão, Jaen Galego, Jaen Galeno, Loureiro Tinto (Portugal); Jaén, Jaén Tinto, Mencía Pajaral, Mencía Pequeno (Spain).
+It should not be confused with the Juan García, Jaén Tinto and Loureiro Tin to varieties, despite seemingly suggestive synonyms or morphological similarities.
+According to DNA analyses carried out in 2015, it is a presumably natural cross between Alfrocheiro x Patorra.
+The variety was first mentioned in the province of León in north-western Spain towards the end of the 19th century, from where it is thought to have originated.
+It is assumed that it was brought to the Dão region by pilgrims on their way back from Santiago de Compostela to Portugal.
+Many genetic variations of the variety in Spain point to a Spanish origin, which is considered an indication of the place of origin.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller